 adjustment to life changes

-seeking a more vital relationship with one's life or calling
+seeking a more vital connection with one's life, goals, purpose, or calling

-affirmative care for issues of sexuality & gender/LGBT
+affirmative care for issues of sexuality & gender/LGBTQ+ (Including Kink/BDSM)

 I have noticed that most of the people who find their way into my office are very well served by this work.
 Those who most benefit tend to be people who either are particularly interested in holistic healthcare or those who gave traditional or talk-based therapy a shot but would now like a different approach.
 Whether you believe you are young or old, able-bodied or not, love to move or shudder at the thought, it doesn’t matter – your body can lead you home.

 What changes may happen in my life?

-Through mind/body counseling you will begin to uncover how your past experiences inform the way you embody yourself today.
-You will begin to have more freedom, more strength, more awareness and more spontaneity in how you literally and figuratively move through your life.
+Through bodymind counseling you will begin to uncover how your past experiences inform the way you embody yourself today.
+You and your relationships will begin to have more freedom, more strength, more awareness and more spontaneity.
 You will feel the ground support your movement on Earth.
 This process is sometimes fun and sometimes frustrating.
 It sometimes feels easy and sometimes feels hard.
-It's pretty much like life, but in a safe place to experience your life and yourself in new ways.
+It's pretty much like life, but in a safe place to experience your life, your self, and others in new ways.
 Stephen Johnson calls it "The hard work miracle."

 When?
 Groups take place every-other-week on Tuesday and Wednesday evenings, meeting about two times per month.
-Other appointments are scheduled between 11:30am and 6:30pm Monday through Wednesday, and between 9am and 3pm Thursday
+Other appointments are scheduled between 11am and 6pm Monday through Wednesday, and between 9am and 3pm Thursday

 How much?
 Core Energetics Group: $120/month (two 2-hour sessions).
 Relationship/Family: $180 for a 50 minute session.
 Individual: $150 for a 50 minute session.
 Relationship/Individual sessions are prorated for shorter/longer sessions.

 Is there paperwork I need to complete?
 Thanks for asking - Yes!
 The new client forms are found a bit further down this page.

 What about health insurance?
 I accept most Blue Cross/Blue Shield of Michigan PPO plans.
 If you will be using health insurance to help cover your session fee, be certain to call them prior to our first session to ensure the following: